 One of the biggest problems with alcohol is its social prevalence.
-We are immersed in a casual drinking culture, whether we’re having a quiet dinner with family or binge drinking through the weekend with friends.
-And while most of us are conditioned to accept alcohol as a favorite pastime, there are still numerous health concerns that can arise due to alcohol indulgence, even when consumed in small amounts.
-More recently, health experts find a strong correlation between alcohol consumption and high blood pressure, strokes, liver disease, and even some forms of cancer.
+We are immersed in a casual drinking culture, whether having a quiet dinner with family or binge drinking through the weekend with friends.
+And while most of us are conditioned to accept alcohol as a favorite pastime, numerous health concerns can arise due to alcohol indulgence, even when consumed in small amounts.
+Health experts have recently found a strong correlation between alcohol consumption and high blood pressure, strokes, liver disease, and cancer.
 Still, the ability to confidently say no to alcoholic drinks proves to be incredibly challenging.
 However, there is merit to the notion that abstaining from alcohol can help your body recover and rebuild, particularly the liver.

 It’s no surprise that avoiding alcohol can be difficult.
 If you drink occasionally, you’ve probably considered the benefits of cutting back but may not have taken action because it feels like a monumental feat.
-Organizations have created entire months around this very issue—Dry January and Sober October—to help others find relief in sobriety.
-Others challenge themselves to quit for specific causes, charity events, or just embrace healthier habits and self-care.
+Organizations have created entire months around this issue—Dry January and Sober October—to help others find relief in sobriety.
+Others challenge themselves to quit for specific causes or charity events or embrace healthier habits and self-care.
 The good news is your liver can begin to regenerate when alcohol is no longer an everyday factor.

 We’re taking a closer look at the detrimental impact alcohol has on the liver and how long to abstain from alcohol to repair the liver.

 Alcohol Consumption Trends

 For many people, a cocktail or a beer can be a familiar and comforting part of their social lives in the evening.
-However, alcohol-related illnesses kill more than 88,000 Americans each year, according to the NIAAA.
+However, according to the NIAAA, alcohol-related illnesses kill more than 88,000 Americans yearly.
 That’s more than all illicit drug overdose deaths combined, and the numbers keep climbing.